 What is a brushless drill?

-The First but especially The Second Industrial Revolution brought enormous changes into people’s lives.
+The First but especially The Second Industrial Revolution brought enormous changes in people’s lives.
 These were times of numerous discoveries and innovations.
 All these changes came so quickly that men didn’t have much time to think, they simply had to adjust.

-During a past few decades, many changes in the world of tools happened.
+During the past few decades, many changes in the world of tools happened.
 We have the appearance of cordless tools that use neither cables nor electric power.
 These tools became worldwide popular and made our lives much easier.

 Mostly, these tools were using brushed motors.
 What does it mean?

-In some types of electric motors and generators there are brushes.
+In some types of electric motors and generators, there are brushes.
 They cooperate with commutator – a device used to change the direction of electric current.

 So then, what is a brushless drill?
 Well, it’s more than obvious that it’s a drill with a motor that doesn’t use brushes.
 Brushless drills have no brushes and at the same time have no commutator.
 But they still use magnets to generate the force.